 This legislation ensures that longshoremen injured on the job are entitled to specific compensation and benefits.
 These benefits extend to medical care, ensuring injured workers can access necessary treatments and procedures.
 In addition, the act provides income compensation, helping to mitigate the financial impact of being unable to work.

 Furthermore, vocational rehabilitation is available under this act, offering assistance for longshoremen to regain their working capabilities or retrain in a new profession if necessary.

 Workers ‘ compensation coverage generally excludes independent contractors, consultants, and freelancers.
 These workers are classified as exempt through a 1099 form and pay their income tax.
 This typically means they cannot receive workers’ compensation.

 However, there may be situations under Georgia law where these types of workers may still be classified as employees entitled to workers’ compensation.
 If you are an independent contractor unsure of your qualifications, contact the person you provide services for or a Georgia workers’ compensation lawyer.

 Sole proprietors can also elect to be covered by workers’ comp as an employee if they advise their insurance company in writing.

 Some Business Owners

-Since volunteers are providing services or work that is unpaid, they are typically not categorized as employees eligible for workers’ compensation.
+Since volunteers provide services or unpaid work, they are typically not categorized as employees eligible for workers’ compensation.
 There are some exceptions, though.

 Volunteer law enforcement personnel, firefighters, emergency response personnel, and fire responders are covered even though they fall under a volunteer status.